-This STS Term Verification Checklist must be read together with the PCS Procedures Manual and the PCS Term Evidentiary Standards Manual.
+This STS Term Verification Checklist must be read together with the PCS Procedures Manual.
 This document is based upon the materials received by PCS as at the date of this document.
 Any references in this document are to the Prospectus unless otherwise stated.